ktomk/pipelines/README.md

   (on systems where the socket is available).
 That allows to launch pipelines from a pipeline as long as the docker client is available in the pipeline's container.
-This feature is not available on Bitbucket Pipelines but servers pipelines itself well for integration testing on Travis.
+This feature is not available on Bitbucket Pipelines but serves pipelines itself well for integration testing on Travis.
 In combination with `--copy mount` (the default), the original working-directory gets mounted from the host again.
+Additional protection against recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.

 ## Environment